 Below are some features and benefits of tamper resistant rodent bait stations.

 Rodent bait stations are proven to increase bait consumption by rodents and serve as a first line of defense.

 Each station is secured to the ground and tamper resistant, requiring a special key to open them for inspection and bait replenishment.
 This greatly reduces the risk of unauthorized access, movement, and tampering.

 For additional safety, the ramped entries and baffles inside each station keep the bait and/or traps secured and out of the reach of children and non-target pets and/or wildlife.

-Rodent bait station with a cement block at the bottom for added weight housing one snap-trap, and rodent bait.
+Rodent bait station with a cement block at the bottom for added weight with a snap-trap and rodent bait inside.

 Rodent bait station in the shape of a large rock to better blend in with the landscape.
-The green blocks are rodent bait.
+The blue blocks are rodent bait.

 Snap traps may be the oldest trick in the book, but they remain highly effective at quickly knocking down rodent populations.
 Snap traps are also a more humane method of rodent control than sticky traps.
 Where applicable, all snap traps provided by us are housed in special boxes and placed in areas where children and pets cannot easily access them.